All CIP trainees are required to help organize a seminar. Please use the Terms of Reference below to guide you.

 - Review seminar outline with speakers/presenters; meet if required to ensure effective program development and presentation, finalize AV and other requirements, handouts, etc. (up to one week prior).

-- Provide CIP Administrator with final seminar title, goals and objectives, short description of speakers, for timely advertisement (minimum one month).
+- Provide CIP Coordinator with final seminar title, goals and objectives, short description of speakers, for timely advertisement (minimum one month).
 N.B.
 If seminar is based on a CIPCorEd unit, prior completion thereof may be required of registered CIP trainees.

 - Develop a pre- and post-test consisting of five or more content questions and answer key, to be submitted to CIP office at least one week prior to seminar date.